odersky/sips/drafts/inlinemeta.md

 Meta scopes can only reference the following names in their environment:

  1. type parameters of enclosing inline methods and classes/traits containing an enclosing inline method as a member,
- 2. term parameters of enclosing inline methods,
+ 2. term parameters of enclosing inline methods (where the parameter may, or may not be, marked inline),
  3. `this` references to classes/traits containing an enclosing inline method as a member,
  4. inline values,
  5. inline methods,